ithinkandicode/JYDGE-Enhanced-Mod/README.md

 ### Extensively Tested

-- I've played a full game with this mod, all the way up to Grim difficulty, and only upgrading weapons up to about half-way to ensure that you rarely need to grind.
+- I've played a full game with this mod, all the way up to Nightmare difficulty, and only upgrading weapons up to about half-way to ensure that you rarely need to grind.